Doctor of Education (EdD International) *

 Why UWE Bristol?

-Our International Doctor of Education is research-informed and rooted in the latest academia.
+Our Doctor of Education (International) is rooted in key and contemporary academic research.
 You'll join our thriving global postgraduate research community, enriched by cultural activities.
-Guided by research-active experts, you'll receive dedicated academic support and benefit from opportunities to present your work at a research conference.
+Guided by expert researchers, you'll benefit from dedicated academic support and opportunities to present your work at a research conference.

 Where can it take me?

-Our Doctor of Education is aimed at professionals from many areas of educational practice.
-These include teachers from all sectors, lecturers from colleges and universities, policy officers, and education professionals working in specialist fields such as health, community work and police services.
+Our Doctor of Education (International) is aimed at professionals from many areas of educational practice.
+These include education leaders, teachers from all sectors, lecturers from colleges and universities, and policy and education professionals working in specialist fields.

 Entry